 Scandi style can be about vibrant colour and fun patterns.
-Modern Scandinavian patterns usually have bold colors and graphic, high contrast styles, like the oversize prints and patterns from the Finnish company Marimekko.
-Scandinavian style has a long history, traditionally marked by simplicity, bright whites, natural wood tones, folk style ornamentation, and color washed furnishings and trims.
+Modern Scandinavian patterns usually have bold colours and graphic, high contrast styles, like the oversize prints and patterns from the Finnish company Marimekko.
+Scandinavian style has a long history, traditionally marked by simplicity, bright whites, natural wood tones, folk style ornamentation, and colour washed furnishings and trims.
 Hues of medium blues, bright reds, and pleasant greens, pinks, and yellows are common throughout Scandinavian design.

-But if colour is not for you stick to natural colours, discussed above and you can't go far wrong.
+But, if colour is not for you stick to natural colours, discussed above and you can't go far wrong.

 Texture and Materials